oracle-quickstart/oci-rsa-ansible-base/README.md

 - [oci-rsa-ansible-wazuh-odfe](PLACEHOLDER)
 - [oci-rsa-ansible-bastion](PLACEHOLDER)

-Installs and configures packages with the goal of building a secure computing enviroment.
+Installs and configures packages with the goal of building a secure computing environment.

 Ex.
 - nmap